 Although lifestyle changes can’t repair mitral valve stenosis, they may ease your symptoms or help keep the problem from worsening.

 Your doctor might suggest that you make changes to your diet.
 These typically involve consuming less:

 You should reach or maintain a weight that is healthy for you.
 Your doctor may instruct you to exercise to help you get or stay fit.
-However, your exercise regime must take your condition into account because exercising too vigorously might cause your symptoms to flare up.
+However, your exercise regimen must take your condition into account.
+Exercising too vigorously may cause your symptoms to flare up.